ks6573/PSA/README.md

 ---

 ## Step 4: Train the Machine Learning Model
-Before using the password strength checker, train the machine learning model to make predictions.
+Before using the tool, train the machine learning model to make predictions.

 ```bash
 python Password_Checker_Training.py